alephium/www/src/content/news/proof-of-conviction/index.md

   conviction endures.
 date: 2025-11-07T12:00:00.000Z
 spotlight: true
-featuredImage: devupadte1.jpeg
+featuredImage: article-ratko.png
 relatedPosts:
   - do-we-really-need-more-centralized-l1s/index
   - the-nakamoto-coefficient-a-horoscope-metric-for-blockchains/index
 ---
 **Op-ed by Ratko, Marketing Lead, Alephium.**

 Hello and welcome!
 This is the first column article from Ratko, our Marketing Lead.
-Many of our community know him best as the Quartermaster of the Alephium Guard, our ambassador program.
+Many of our community know him best as the Quartermaster of the Alephium Guard, our [ambassador program](/ambassador).
 Today, he explores some of the unique realities of the cryptocurrency industry.

 **Note**: The views and opinions expressed in this column are those of the author and may not reflect the official stance of Alephium.